lando/docs/docs-3.x/contrib/contrib-building.md

 # Building

 You can easily build Lando from source with our helpful `yarn` scripts.
+Make sure you've cloned the [correct repository](https://github.com/lando/cli)!

 ::: warning Cross compiling is not currently supported!
 Due to an upstream restriction imposed on us by [pkg](https://github.com/zeit/pkg), we cannot currently cross compile.